graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 - {extensions} - (_Optional_): This entry is reserved for implementors to extend the protocol however they see fit.

-Note: When comparing {GraphQL-over-HTTP request} against the term ["request"](https://spec.graphql.org/draft/#request) in the GraphQL specification you should note the {GraphQL schema} and "initial value" are not included in the GraphQL-over-HTTP {request}, they are handled by the {server}
-based on the URL used.
+Note: When comparing _GraphQL-over-HTTP request_ against the term ["request"](https://spec.graphql.org/draft/#request) in the GraphQL specification you should note the _GraphQL schema_ and "initial value" are not included in the GraphQL-over-HTTP _request_, they are handled by the _server_ based on the URL used.

 Note: Be aware that `query` is a misleading parameter name as its value is a